ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 # Introduction
 Codenames are used to differentiate between projects and computer hardware.

 The current codename system is used more or less as an inventory system until proper inventory management is set up with either [CAMS](../cams/) or something else.
+Codenames for specific devices may be retired or significantly less relied on once an inventory management system is put into place.
+Hardware design and software projects will continue to have codenames.

-Throughout lists below, any codename that has a link and/or is in **bold** is currently in use.
+Throughout lists below, any codename that has a link and/or is in **bold** is currently in use or is assigned to a future device.

 # Rules for codenames
 - As of February 22, 2022, codenames shall no longer be *directly* related to real persons.
 Though the codename "Paris" will continue to be used by MediaCow Touch 2.